Over the centuries, numerous empires dominated Mesopotamia, the fertile land we now call Iraq. Located between the Euphrates and Tigris Rivers

 , its capital city of Baghdad was at one time the most significant commercial and cultural center in the entire Muslim world.

-Dozens of invasions and wars would follow, and in 1638, it was conquered by the Ottoman Turks.
+Dozens of invasions and wars followed, and in 1638, it was conquered by the Ottoman Turks.

 The Ottomans controlled Iraq until the onset of World War I, at which point they were pushed out of the country by the United Kingdom